jtrajano/SQL_i21/i21Database/Scripts/Utility/IC/IC-1024/Readme.txt

 INSTRUCTIONS:
 Here is how you can use it on your target database.

+1. Run Fix UOM Qty on Inventory Transactions.sql
-1. Run Fix Consume.sql
+2. Run Fix Consume.sql
-2. Run Fix Produce.sql.
+3. Run Fix Produce.sql.
-3. Do #1 and #2, simultaneously, (2) two more times.
-Running it twice should cover 3-levels of produce-consume.
+4. Do #2 and #3, simultaneously, again for four (4) more times.
+Running it four times should cover 3-4 levels of produce-consume.
 WM seems to have 3 levels.
+5. Run Fix the item average cost.sql
-4. Run Update tblGLSummary.sql
+6. Run Update tblGLSummary.sql
-5. Run Fix Inventory Adjustment.sql
+7. Run Fix Inventory Adjustment.sql

 The following are the quick descriptions of the scripts: